 Fitch, a French-owned ratings agency, has warned London its triple-A rating is at risk if further shocks rock the economy.

-In recent days, Cameron has spoken to his counterparts in Sweden and the Czech Republic, two countries which do not use the euro and have voiced reluctance about the fiscal pact.
+In recent days, Cameron has spoken to his counterparts in Sweden and the Czech Republic, both countries which do not use the euro and have voiced reluctance about the fiscal pact.

-He has also spoken to the prime minister of Ireland, which may hold a referendum on the pact.
+He has also spoken to the prime minister of Ireland, which may hold a referendum on it.

-But the premier's spokesman insisted Cameron would "engage constructively" in discussions about the new agreement, downplaying speculation he was agitating against it.
+But the premier's spokesman insisted he would "engage constructively" in discussions about the new agreement, downplaying speculation he was agitating against it.